Machérie Ekwa Bahango: Career

 Also in 2017 she was invited to the Cannes Film Festival for a round table under the helm of the OIF and the Institut Français.
 At the end of 2017 she received invitations from the Berlin International Film Festival for the Berlinale Talents.

 Her first feature film Mak’ila as was about an orphan forced to fend for herself on the streets of Kinshasa.
 It was stalled in post-production for lack of funds until Alain Modot, of the International Distribution of Films and Fiction from Africa (DIFFA), gained backing from Orange Studio in Paris.
-Mak’ila won her the Golden Screen award at the 2018 Ecrans Noirs film festival.
+Mak’ila won her the Golden Screen award at the 2018 Écrans Noirs film festival.

 Her second feature film told the story of a family during the Second Congo War.
 It was announced under the title Zaïria in 2019.
 Yet due to the worldwide COVID-19 pandemic all her projects came then to a halt and contacts to some production partners faded away.

 In 2020 the 48-minute film Sema was released.
 It was based on an idea by Denis Mukwege, winner of the Nobel Peace Prize in 2018.

 In 2022 she was among the 20 shortlisted candidates selected by Netflix and UNESCO to take part in the short film competition ‘African Folktales, Reimagined’.